-I am a counsellor working remotely via Skype or telephone (10:00-19:00 Mon-Fri).
+I am a therapist working remotely via Skype or telephone (10:00-20:00 Mon-Fri).
 I have through my own experiences with OCD from a young age decided to focus my therapy work on this area of life.
 I feel passionately about helping other OCD sufferers to find ways to manage their condition, to enable them to reclaim their life and start focusing on their goals.

 OCD can take many different forms, such as cleaning and checking issues, a need for symmetry and organisation, magical thinking (imagining that we can affect situations by performing certain acts or thinking certain thoughts), intrusive thoughts or Pure O (any distressing or uncomfortable thoughts which we feel the need to ruminate about repetitively).
-Common themes are harm, paedophillia, relationships, religion; although there are many more as OCD can attach itself to absolutely anything in life.
+Common themes are harm, fear of being a paedophile, relationships, sexuality, religion; although there are many more as OCD can attach itself to absolutely anything in life.

-I can work with you using Exposure and Response Prevention exercises to help you, at your own pace, to gradually gain control over your OCD to allow you to get your life back.
+I can work with you using Exposure and Response Prevention exercises to help you, at your own pace, to gradually gain control over your OCD allowing you to get your life back.

-As well as specialising in OCD treatment I offer general counselling for anxiety, depression and other life issues.
+As well as specialising in OCD therapy, I offer general counselling for anxiety, depression and other life issues.

 Training, qualifications & experience

 I hold a Level 4 Diploma in Integrative Therapeutic Counselling (Person-Centred/CBT/Transactional Analysis), an Introduction to CBT Certificate and a Diploma in OCD Studies.